 Financials: The decline in value of one of the asset backed securities is due to poor performance in the underlying pool of student loans.
 The investment is backed by a guarantee from the for-profit education services provider.
-We have determined that this security was not other than temporarily impaired, because all required payments have been made.
+This service provider filed for bankruptcy creating concerns around the security.
+We have determined that this security was not other than temporarily impaired as all required payments have been made.
 The decline in value of the other asset backed security is related directly to the decline in oil prices and the financial stability of its operator.
 The issuer has direct exposure to the oil market as its primary business is deep water drilling.
 As oil prices have remained low, the operator of the deep water vessel has experienced financial pressure on its balance sheet and similar vessel sales have been at softer valuations.
 We recognized other than temporary impairments on this security during the second quarter of 2018 and the second quarter of 2017.